 top of page

-Peat studied at City University with Rhian Samuel (where he completed his doctorate in 2007) and privately with Paul Max Edlin.
+Peat studied at City University (where he completed his doctorate in 2007) with Rhian Samuel and privately with Paul Max Edlin.
 He taught composition and theory at City and was later appointed as assistant composer on Sound and Music’s Sound Inventors scheme and Master in charge of Composition at Millfield School.
-He has led composition workshops for regional arts festivals and was commissioned to write pieces for Faber Music’s Fingerprints series.
+He has led composition workshops for regional arts festivals, was commissioned to write pieces for Faber Music’s Fingerprints series and is currently enjoying a residency with COMA’s (Contemporary Music for All) Connect the Dots programme working with musicians with disabilities.

-Research interests include the role of composition in education, the music of Latvian composer Pēteris Vasks, the harpsichord in the 20th century and the representation of children in opera.
-The Sky Engine, a community oratorio with words by Timothy Knapman, received its first performance at JAM on the Marsh in July 2023.
-His music is published by Encore Publications.
+Research interests include the role of composition in education, the music of Latvian composer Pēteris Vasks, the harpsichord in the 20th century, and the representation of children in opera.

 bottom of page